 Ha…. but really.
-A DIY cocktail bar can be a fantastic way to open up the evening and the best part?
+A DIY Cocktail Bar can be a fantastic way to open up the evening and the best part?

-It gives you a chance to get all those last minute things together without having to fill everyones glass.
+It gives you a chance to get all those last minute things together without having to fill everyone’s glass.

 Picture it… you’re first two guests have arrived and they’re those guests that don’t know anyone but you.
 You need a quick five minute buffer to get them rolling while you attend to the overflowing pot of pasta on the stove.
-A DIY cocktail bar can be the easy trick to introducing the two of them and doing an ‘activity’ together.
+A DIY Cocktail Bar can be the easy trick to introducing the two of them and doing an ‘activity’ together.

-And lets be real a drinking activity can be the best introduction.
+And lets be real, a drinking activity can be the best introduction.

 We originally aired this great entertaining post with Emily Schuman from Cupcakes and Cashmere.. check out her site for more great tips and tricks!

-Set the scene: Grab a bar cart or a simple table from your home that you can repurpose.
-For this we used my normal bar cart and added in a yellow side table from my patio.
+Set the scene: Grab a bar cart or a simple table from your home that you can re-purpose.
+For this, we used my normal bar cart and added in a yellow side table from my patio.
 Chances are, you already have everything you need to create a “bar” at home!
-Before setting any party up I always layout what I have from my own crazy closet before I go out and buy everything I think I “need” at Target!
+Before setting any party up, I always layout what I have from my own crazy closet before I go out and buy everything I think I “need” at Target!

 Texture and Color: Think table runners, throw rugs, and textiles.
-For this we used a patterned rug, a strand of papel picado, and fun baskets and crates.
+For this, we used a patterned rug, a strand of papel picado, and fun baskets and crates.
 This makes the whole area look super inviting!
 It’s also a great conversation starter to get your guests moving and mingling a little.

-Flowers are never a bad idea!: We added a decorative floral element by purchasing, then emptying (you can save the food in a separate container, or serve it at your party!) and cleaning cans of Mexican food like El Pato Salsa, and repurposing them as vases, with succulents and bright flowers.
-My go to entertaining decor is always always always fresh flowers!
+Flowers are never a bad idea!: We added a decorative floral element by purchasing, then emptying (you can save the food in a separate container, or serve it at your party!), and cleaning cans of Mexican food like El Pato Salsa, and repurposing them as vases, with succulents and bright flowers.
+My go to entertaining decor is always, always, always fresh flowers!
 They are inexpensive and always add a pop to any decor.

 Fresh Fruit: Lemons, limes, and grapefruit, oh my!
 Don’t be shy on the citrus.
-This is a marg bar after all.
+This is a margarita bar after all.
 Cut up tons of citrus fruits for garnish, and don’t forget the salt!

 GRAB THE LOOK!